Rocky Creek World War Two Hospital Complex: History

 Patients treated at the Rocky Creek Hospitals usually arrived in Cairns from Papua New Guinea, to be transported to Rocky Creek by the 4th Australian Hospital Ambulance Train.
 The train ran three times a week.

 The Rocky Creek Hospital Complex covered a site of 763 acres, encompassing private land purchased by the Australian Military Forces, and Crown Land.
 The Complex initially consisted of the 2/2nd AGH, the 2/6th AGH, the Mobile Laundry Administration Area, the 2/1st Australian Convalescent Depot, and associated medical installations.
 The 1200 bed 2/2nd AGH was constructed by a local Cairns firm, TJ Watkins PTY Ltd at a cost of £143 667.
 There were 73 buildings in total, including facilities for the 4th Australian Static Laundry.
 The Entertainment Igloo, recreation hut and warehouses were also constructed by Watkin and PR Ayre, at a cost of £2796.
 The 1200 bed hospital of the 2/6th AGH was built by AH Hodge and Sons of Toowoomba, while the 600 bed 2/1st Convalescent Depot was constructed by Clive Kynaston of Cairns.

 Both the 2/2nd and the 2/6th Hospitals employed a similar layout and were constructed using similar materials.
 The two hospitals consisted of 40 wards, offices, stores and other auxiliary buildings.
 The wards were laid out in pairs, with a service annexe in between.
 Most were constructed with canvas, and measures 60 × 20 ft.
-Early wards had earth floors, watered daily to make them firm, and a rattan carpet down the middle isle.
+Early wards had earth floors, watered daily to make them firm, and a rattan carpet down the middle aisle.
 Other buildings were constructed from timber and iron.
 Later wards were set on a concrete slab and had a capacity of approximately 50 patients.
 By March 1944, both hospitals had been transformed from tent to hut hospitals and the bed capacity had increased to 1400, however, by September 1944 the daily bed average had increased to 1760.
 The buildings still had canvas walls but the floors were concrete and each ward had its own amenities, such as a wood stove, kerosene refrigerator, a permanent toilet and an office and dressing room.
 In October 1944, electricity supply, originally generator powered, switched to mains power, supplied by the Barron Falls Hydro Electricity Board.

 The concrete ward floors consisted of reinforced concrete slabs varying in thickness.
 The annexes were bordered and partitioned by concrete wall bases, from which protruded metal wall ties.
 The concrete wall bases were slightly flanged on either side.
 On these flanges would have rested sheets of asbestos cement which formed the walls.
 They were probably nailed at the base to a wooden runner which would have sat on top of the wall base.
 The metal ties probably passed through the wood and continued up between the walls to the roof, or were bent over the wood if not in use.
 Where the asbestos cement sheets met the concrete, cover strips would have been nailed.
 Scatters of pieces of these cover strips are found over most of the site.